 Proposals are sought for tutorials at introductory, intermediate, and advanced skill-levels, that span either a full day (6 hours, two breaks included), or a half-day (3 hours, one break included).

-The ICPE tutorials will be organised on …(dates TBA)
+The ICPE tutorials will be organised on April 9 and 10, 2022.

 The tutorial proposals (maximum 5 pages) should describe concisely the content, importance and timeliness of the tutorial.
 Each proposal should include the following information:

 150 to 200-word abstract describing the tutorial and its objective(s); the abstract should be suitable for advertising the tutorial on the conference website

 Contact information (name, e-mail, affiliation) and a brief biography (up to 200 words) of the presenter(s).
 The biography should include a summary of the presenters’ experience in giving other tutorials, courses, etc. in the area

 Proposed duration (half-day (3 hours) or full-day (6 hours))